 For our industry, however, the challenges are in the sales and marketing of our wonderful product.
 Our extra virgin olive oils are amongst the best in the world, but we need to educate the Australian consumer to this fact and the fact that they are being duped as to what to expect of real Extra Virgin Olive Oil.

 Australian consumers need to pressure the government to implement tougher labelling regulations across all food groups.
 For the olive oil industry, this would mean that much of the deceitful labelling of imported bulk oil would be stopped.
 It wouldn’t be called Extra Virgin Olive oil because much of it is not Extra Virgin Olive oil!
 A very high proportion of it is adulterated deodorised rancid oils that are deceitfully labelled.

-So enough of me being on our high horse...I could type for days.
+So enough of me being on my high horse...I could type for days.
 Please explore the rest of the story and if you have questions just call or drop us a message.